yeslogic/prince-docs/docs/javascript.md

 Two further sample applications of the box tracking API can be seen in the [Changebars](//www.princexml.com/forum/topic/3516/changebars) example, and in [Detecting Overflow](//www.princexml.com/forum/topic/3603/detecting-overflow).

-### Unsupported DOM Properties
+### Unsupported DOM Methods

-The following DOM properties are not supported in Prince:
+The following DOM methods are not supported in Prince:

 ```javascript
     document.write